 Degree candidacy application must be made immediately upon completion of 12-15 semester hours of course work.
 To be eligible for degree candidacy, students must have a cumulative GPA of 3.0.
-The forms are available on line or through the Office of Graduate Studies.
-Completed forms must be submitted to the Graduate School for processing and not to the Department of Health.
+The forms are available online or through the Graduate School.

-- 1. Every student must file an online application for admission to degree candidacy with the Dean of The Graduate School.
-The online form is available to complete and submit on the Graduate School's website (Degree Candidacy Application). - 2.
-When the application has been evaluated by the department concerned and by the Dean of The Graduate School, a letter of acceptance or rejection will be sent to the student. - 3.
+1. Every student must file an online application for admission to degree candidacy with the Dean of the Graduate School (Degree Candidacy Application).

+- 2. When the application has been evaluated by the department and by the Dean of the Graduate School, a letter of acceptance or rejection will be sent to the student. - 3.
 Upon notice of acceptance, degree candidates must confer with their advisors to continue with their previously established program of study.